pythonenjoyer999/pythonenjoyer999/README.md

 ### Hi there 👋
+I’m currently working on a Python project
+I’m currently learning law at a university
+Ask me about anything
 <!--
 **pythonenjoyer999/pythonenjoyer999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.